With Trump’s Twitter megaphone gone, Silicon Valley’s power rings loud

-This shift, the silence, was momentous, made possible by Twitter’s decision on Friday to ban him from the platform.
+This shift, the silence, was momentous, made possible by Twitter’s decision Friday to ban him from the platform.

-It may take historians years to grasp the full implications of the social media hurricane that Trump has conjured ever since he announced his intention to run for president five and a half years ago.
+It may take historians years to grasp the full implications of the social media hurricane that Trump has conjured ever since he announced his intention to run for president 5½ years ago.
 But it took a single week, underscored by a single remarkable day, to appreciate what happened when that storm headed back out to sea.

-This emerging new world — free from both Trump’s tweets and the kaleidoscope of reactions to Trump’s tweets — has dawned suddenly, costing the president his ability to speak directly with 88 million followers, unfiltered by journalists or other traditional gate keepers, with a few finger taps on his iPhone.
+This emerging new world — free from Trump’s tweets and the kaleidoscope of reactions to Trump’s tweets — has dawned suddenly, costing the president his ability to speak directly with 88 million followers, unfiltered by journalists or other traditional gatekeepers, with a few finger taps on his iPhone.

 Trump’s ability to shape events has diminished dramatically since he was banned Friday night, at a politically perilous moment for him.
-This removed an account that, analysts said, helped fuel the rage that consumed the U.S. Capitol last week and is threatening to flare again ahead of next week’s Inauguration.
+Twitter’s decision removed an account that analysts said helped fuel the rage that consumed the U.S. Capitol last week and is threatening to flare again ahead of next week’s inauguration.
 But Twitter’s action also removed a bountiful source of ideas and impressions followed avidly by his supporters.

-“This week will echo in history though as the moment when Trump was unable to shape reality in real time,” said Joan Donovan, the research director at Harvard Kennedy School’s Shorenstein Center on Media, Politics and Public Policy.
+“This week will echo in history, though, as the moment when Trump was unable to shape reality in real time,” said Joan Donovan, research director at the Harvard Kennedy School’s Shorenstein Center on Media, Politics and Public Policy.

 Trump’s ability to use Twitter to command the public stage was rarely more clear than between Dec.
 4, 2019, when the House Judiciary Committee opened its impeachment hearings, and Dec.
-18, when the full House voted to impeach Trump for abuse of power and obstruction of justice.
+18, 2019, when the full House voted to impeach Trump for alleged abuse of power and obstruction of justice.
 He tweeted relentlessly throughout, defending his actions, mocking the Democrats and retweeting those who supported him.

 None of that happened in this week’s fast-forward impeachment process.
 Trump had no account from which to tweet.
-He was free to make public remarks or talk to reporters, but none of those had the same immediacy or power.
+He was free to make public remarks or talk to reporters, but none of those statements had the same immediacy or power.

-Now a small group of companies — already with commanding power over the American economy and headquartered in liberal, West Coast enclaves — has demonstrated rising corporate power over the national political debate.
+Now, a small group of companies — already with commanding power over the American economy and headquartered in liberal West Coast enclaves — has demonstrated rising corporate power over the national political debate.

-In the span of a few days while Twitter was punishing Trump, Google, Apple and Amazon also moved against a social media site favored by his supporters, Parler, pushing it out of app stores and off the web for policies violations related to the violent conversations there ahead of last week’s attacks.
+While Twitter was punishing Trump, in the span of a few days Google, Apple and Amazon also moved against a social media site favored by his supporters, Parler, pushing it out of app stores and off the Web for policy violations related to conversations there calling for violence ahead of last week’s attack on the Capitol.
 Twitter, meanwhile, has banned 70,000 accounts affiliated with the baseless QAnon conspiracy theory that also helped drive last week’s attack.
-The overwhelmingly majority almost certainly were Trump supporters.
+Almost certainly, the overwhelming majority of the people banned were Trump supporters.

-All this happened, after years in which the same companies studiously avoided challenging Trump and his supporters while publicly embracing a high-toned doctrine of free speech far beyond required by the First Amendment — which constrains the federal government not private companies.
-The turnabout was abrupt and, as many have noted, timely, given that it came as Democrats took control of the U.S. Senate and President-elect Joe Biden’s path to the White House became assured.
+All this happened after years in which the same companies studiously avoided challenging Trump and his backers, while publicly embracing a high-toned doctrine of free speech far beyond that required by the First Amendment — which constrains the federal government, not private companies.
+The turnabout was abrupt and, as many have noted, timely, given that it came as Democrats took control of the Senate and President-elect Joe Biden’s path to the White House became assured.

 How these companies handle such competing demands — balancing the imperatives of open political discourse with public safety and corporate profit motives — will be an ongoing national concern, one already under investigation by the Justice Department and state attorneys general.
-No matter the outcome of this legal wrangling, the awesome of Silicon Valley’s power has been highlighted in a way few will forget.
+No matter the outcome of this legal wrangling, the awesome power of Silicon Valley has been highlighted in a way few will forget.

-Even Twitter Chief Executive Jack Dorsey expressed unease Wednesday night about depriving the president, and his followers, of his online voice.
+Even Twitter chief executive Jack Dorsey expressed unease Wednesday night about depriving the president — and his followers — of his online voice.

-Trump’s Twitter habit was born on May 4, 2009, still relatively early days for a service created in 2006, that gradually has moved to the center of national debate on many things, including culture, sports and, most of all, politics.
+Trump’s Twitter habit was born on May 4, 2009, still relatively early days for a service, created in 2006, that gradually has moved to the center of national debate on many things, including culture, sports and, most of all, politics.
 It was, at first, just another promotional tool for Trump, a news release for the social media age.

 “Be sure to tune in and watch Donald Trump on Late Night with David Letterman as he presents the Top Ten List tonight!” tweeted the newly born @realDonaldTrump.

 From those early experiments, Trump’s propensity to tweet grew as he came to understand its power — and his own.
-It helped him push the false “birther” conspiracy claiming President Obama was born in Kenya.
+It helped him push the false “birther” conspiracy claim that President Barack Obama was born in Kenya.
 It helped him hype his ambitions to run for president when it still seemed outlandish to many.
-It allowed him to attack, first his Republican opponents, then having conquered them, his Democratic ones.
+It allowed him to attack — first his Republican opponents, then, having conquered them, his Democratic ones.

 Along the way, Trump pushed boundaries, defined debate, elevated those perceived loyal to him and savaged those seen as disloyal.
-Twitter and other social media companies rewrote their rules to accommodate him, developments that expanded the latitude afforded to other rule-benders worldwide so long as they held sufficient political power.
+Twitter and other social media companies rewrote their rules to accommodate him, developments that expanded the latitude afforded to other rule-benders worldwide as long as they held sufficient political power.

-Trump’s own account, which had 20 million followers on Inauguration Day four years ago, grew still faster while in office as he essentially governed by tweet — marveling at how fast his tweets could appear on newsflashes around the world, even among what he relentlessly derided as the “fake news” media.
+Trump’s account, which had 20 million followers on Inauguration Day four years ago, grew still faster after he took office, as he essentially governed by tweet — marveling at how fast his tweets could appear on news flashes around the world, even from what he relentlessly derided as the “fake news” media.

-One researcher, the University of Colorado information science professor Leysia Palen, spent months trying to understand the power of Trump’s tweets.
-She came away astonished at what he — and Twitter — had built, deeming it like nothing else in the world and perhaps the history of the world.
+One researcher, University of Colorado information science professor Leysia Palen, spent months trying to understand the power of Trump’s tweets.
+She came away astonished at what he — and Twitter — had built, deeming it to be like nothing else in the world and perhaps the history of the world.

 “Trump’s amplification machine,” she concluded in October, “is peerless.”

 The machine surged into an especially high and troubling gear in the weeks leading up to the Jan.
-6 certification of the victory of President-elect Joe Biden, spewing out conspiracy theories, threats and calls to action.
+6 certification of the victory of President-elect Joe Biden, spewing out baseless conspiracy theories, threats and calls to action.
 Researchers have singled out a Dec.
 19 tweet as the spark that lit the fire that soon would consume Washington.

 “Big protest in D.C. on January 6th,” Trump tweeted.
 “Be there, will be wild!”

-“Does Daddy want [us] armed or not?!?!” one poster asked on the site that was flooded with threatening talk ahead of the Capitol siege, according to a report by SITE Intelligence Group.
-Another poster replied, “I read that as armed.
+“Does Daddy want [us] armed or not?!?!” one poster asked on the site, which was flooded with threatening talk ahead of the Capitol siege, according to a report by the SITE Intelligence Group.

+Another poster replied: “I read that as armed.
 If everyone commits to constitutional carry, then how can they stop us?”

-The president managed more provocations as rioters — many of them wearing “TRUMP 2020” flags as capes — came to Washington and, soon, began massing on the Capitol grounds.
+The president managed more provocations as supporters — many of them wearing “TRUMP 2020” flags as capes — came to Washington and soon began massing on the Capitol grounds.

 One of his tweets on Jan.
-6 attacked his once-loyal Vice President Mike Pence as lacking “courage” to defy a constitutionally mandated certification process.
-Hours after rioters battled with police, breached the building, ransacked its offices and sent lawmakers fleeing for safety, Trump tweeted a video of himself reiterating baseless claims of election fraud and praising his supporters — many of them at that moment engaged in federal crimes — while also calling on them to leave the Capitol in peace.
+6 attacked his once-loyal vice president, Mike Pence, as lacking the “courage” to defy a constitutionally mandated certification process.
+Hours after rioters battled with police, breached the building, ransacked offices and sent lawmakers fleeing for safety, Trump tweeted a video of himself reiterating baseless claims of election fraud and praising his supporters — many of them at that moment engaged in federal crimes — while also calling on them to leave the Capitol in peace.

 “We love you,” Trump assured the mob, hundreds of whom would soon face federal investigation and arrest.
 “You’re very special.”

 Twitter suspended the president soon after, for 12 hours at first.
-He paused, apparently chastened, before beginning to tweet again on Thursday night.
+He paused, apparently chastened, before beginning to tweet again Thursday night.
 Twitter made the call after two more Trump tweets Friday morning.
 The president was banned.
-As Trump tried to utilize other accounts at his disposal, such as the White House’s official @potus, those tweets got deleted as well.
+As Trump tried to utilize other accounts at his disposal, such as the White House’s official @POTUS account, those tweets were deleted as well.

-Trump’s “peerless machine” spit out its last information bomb, according to now-essential online repositories such as thetrumparchive.com, on Friday, at 10:44 a.m.
-Washington time.
-Trump’s last tweet, number 56,571, according to the archive, was news, of course, even if the tone was uncharacteristically restrained: “To all of those who have asked, I will not be going to the Inauguration on January 20th.”
+Trump’s “peerless” machine spit out its last information bomb, according to now-essential online repositories such as the Trump Twitter Archive, at 10:44 a.m.
+Washington time on Friday.
+Trump’s last tweet — No. 56,571, according to the archive — was news, of course, even if the tone was uncharacteristically restrained: “To all of those who have asked, I will not be going to the Inauguration on January 20th.”

 Then the storm was gone.

 Twitter had ruled that Trump’s two tweets that day — both mild by the standards he had set in recent years — were being interpreted by his followers as calls to ongoing action, increasing the danger of more violence in Washington and beyond.
-Many commentators said that this marked an expansion of Twitter’s enforcement approach, and, unlike a ruling from a traditional court, Twitter’s decision offered no higher, independent entity to which Trump could appeal his case.
+Many commentators said that this marked an expansion of Twitter’s enforcement approach, and that, unlike a ruling from a traditional court, Twitter’s decision offered no higher, independent entity to which Trump could appeal his case.

 Trump spent the next several days considering what new platform to join, or whether to create a new one of his own.
 Researchers avidly watched some likely suspects, including Gab, Telegram and Parler — a favorite of powerful Trump supporters now facing its own reckoning with Silicon Valley over its lax approach to moderation — to see where the president might begin speaking again.